VladRez/muses/readme.md

 #### User Account Authentification

-Passwords are secured using `BCrypt` to generate a *password digest*.
-A user's *session token* is generated, stored in the database, and stored on the client-side as a browser cookie to keep track of user's login session.
+Passwords are secured using the `BCrypt` gem to generate a *password digest*.
+A user's login session is tracked by a generated *session token* stored in the database and on the client-side as a browser cookie.

 ```ruby
 def self.find_by_credentials(email, password)